-You never forget the first person you kill, anyone who commits murder will tell you this.
+You never forget the first person you kill, anyone who has committed murder will tell you this.
 Haunting memories plague your sleep, paranoia seeps into your mind, you spend your day wondering if that knock on the door is the police coming to arrest you.
-I planned my first murder down to the finest detail, but I still didn’t know what I was doing.
+Even though I planned my first murder down to the finest detail, I still didn’t know what I was doing.
 I discovered the hard way how the perfect murder takes time, planning, and a lot of research.
 Things went wrong because I was naïve, I expected my victim to cower down before me and beg me for their life, not fight me to the bitter end.
 Well, the mortal sin didn’t happen the way I planned and three hours later I had my first dead body buried deep in the woods where no one could find it.
 Afterwards, I looked down upon myself in disgust.
 My clothing was covered with dirt, my skin stained with blood, my hands couldn’t stop shaking from the adrenaline flowing threw my veins.
 It was a horrific experience, but I also felt a strange sense of euphoria washing over me too.
 It was an odd feeling of vindication knowing what I did set things right.
 It’s a hard feeling to explain, but this epiphany made me realize my vengeance was transcendent and this transcendence will justify my later killings.

 My story begins over a decade ago while living in the city of Boston.
 I recently graduated from one of the finest engineering schools in the country, Massachusetts Institute of Technology.
 I ranked in the top tier of my class and I was proud of my accomplishment, I eagerly looked forward in starting a career in my field, but the economy was stagnant and unemployment was high.
 Economic competition made finding decent employment difficult because most companies were moving jobs overseas to China rather than employing Americans to fill the void.
 After every interview I went to, I ended up with the standard rejection letter thanking me for my interest in the company and human resources would keep my resume on file for future reference.